flosell/trailscraper/further-work.md

 - twine - do we still need it or can uv do this on its own?
 - venv handling - can uv do this natively?
 - ./go trailscraper maybe could be built with uv itself, no need for the venv stuff?
-- use uv base images in Dockerfile and elsewhere?
+- use uv base images?
 - use uvs own build system instead of hatchling?
 - do we need pip as an explicit dependency?
 - restructure build and publish